 #5 – Same Property Rule

 Let’s say you received a check after leaving your job to close out your old 401(k).
-You cannot use it to buy any asset like a stock and then roll that new asset into a different account.
+You cannot use it to buy any asset and then roll that new asset into a different account.
 Likewise, if you withdraw cash from one IRA, you cannot buy IRA-eligible gold coins and deposit those into a Gold SDIRA; if you do, you’ll owe taxes on the withdrawal that tax year, which can also quickly get complicated—and steep.

 This does not mean that once you place assets into retirement savings, you’re locked into them forever.
 The appropriate way to change out asset types would be to roll over the funds into a new SDIRA, and then buy IRS-approved assets like precious metals inside the SDIRA.
 Again, this process is something your Precious Metals Specialist is on-hand to assist you with.